LycheeOrg/LycheeOrg.github.io/docs/md/faq.md

 memory_limit = 256M
 ```

-If problems occur when uploading photos with large **resolutions**, try these steps ...
+If problems occur when uploading photos with large **resolutions**, the issue may lie with **ImageMagick Security Policy**.
+Review and edit the options in `/etc/ImageMagick-6/policy.xml`.
+Editing the `width`, `height` and `memory` options can help with enabling upload of images with larger resolutions.

+For more information, see https://legacy.imagemagick.org/script/security-policy.php for ImageMagick 6 and https://imagemagick.org/script/security-policy.php for ImageMagick 7.

 ### What does _Upstream sent too big header_ error message mean?